stoyonaga/EECS-Notes/README.md

 1. If you would like to contribute content and or updates to my scripts, please contact me through direct message!

 # Recent Updates
+    - [01/12/22]: Added EECS 4161 tools to help complete the Caesar Cipher Decryption Assignment #1 (Frequency Analysis / Key Cracker)
-    - [01/07/22]: Refactored EECS3461 Helper Script for readability and improved completeness.
+    - [01/07/22]: Refactored EECS 3461 Helper Script for readability and improved completeness.